 Coffee and disorders of the large intestinePrint this page

 Peristalsis is the process of muscular contraction in the intestines, which encourages the movement of food along the intestine.
-Coffee can stimulate peristalsis in some individuals.
+Coffee can stimulate peristalsis in some individuals21-23.

 - A study of 99 individuals suggested that coffee stimulated intestinal movement in 29% of people21.

-- Further work has suggested that strong coffee and hot water both have a significant effect on bowel movement23.
+- Further work suggests that strong coffee and hot water both have a significant effect on bowel movement23.

 Irritable Bowel Syndrome (IBS) is described as a chronic disturbance of the intestine, but the cause is often difficult to specify.
 The symptoms that patients describe include abnormal bowel motions, stomach pain and bloating; complaints that may also be experienced by those who do not suffer IBS.

-- A screening exercise as part of research in the Netherlands suggested that there was no association between IBS and coffee consumption1.
+- A screening exercise as part of research in the Netherlands suggests that there is no association between IBS and coffee consumption3.

-- Further research from Sweden found that 63% of IBS sufferers assumed that their symptoms were related to meals, especially foods rich in carbohydrates and fat24.
-In this group coffee was associated with serious complaints such as dyspepsia and stomach pain by 10% of patients.
+- Further research from Sweden found that 63% of IBS sufferers assume that their symptoms are related to meals, especially foods rich in carbohydrates and fat.
+In this group, coffee was associated with serious complaints such as dyspepsia and stomach pain by 10% of patients24.

-In 2016 the International Agency for Research on Cancer (IARC) found inadequate evidence to suggest any link between coffee consumption and colorectal cancer18.
+In 2016 the International Agency for Research on Cancer (IARC) found inadequate evidence to suggest any link between coffee consumption and colorectal cancer31.

-- Four large literature reviews show no association between coffee consumption and colorectal cancer and in fact may suggest a potential favourable effect of moderate coffee consumption on colorectal cancer risk25-28.
+- A number of large literature reviews show no association between coffee consumption and colorectal cancer and in fact suggest that moderate coffee consumption could reduce the risk of colorectal cancer36-39.

-There are many other disorders of the intestine that have a variety of causes, including diverticulitis and Inflammatory Bowel Disease, of which the two main conditions are Crohn’s Disease and ulcerative colitis.
+There are many other disorders of the intestine that have a variety of causes, including diverticulitis, inflammatory bowel disease, Crohn’s Disease and ulcerative colitis.
 There is no indication that coffee influences the course of these disorders.
 A 2017 systematic review concluded that coffee consumption tends to result in reduced risk of ulcerative colitis, but this finding is not significant and is confounded by smoking40.

 This information is intended for Healthcare professional audiences.